Roosevelt University, Chicago College of Performing Arts, MM, Violin Performance

 Suzuki Method, Books 1-10

-This list can be long, one of my top favorite is “Jeux d’eau” by Maurice Ravel.
-This piano work, I can literally vision the fountain and the play of water from the pure depiction of the sound.
+This list can be long!
+One of my top favorites is “Jeux d’eau” by Maurice Ravel.
+In this piano work, I can literally visualize the fountain and the play of water from the pure depiction of the sound.
 I think it is mesmerizing that the solid keyboard/strings of the piano can sound like liquid in this composition.

 “Music education is a special process that builds physical and mental control, aural skills, and appreciation for the history of pieces and the traditional craftsmanship of our fine instruments.
 I hope for my students to be able to apply what they learn through music to the other aspects of their lives.”